Increase your daily consumption of this mineral with these foods rich in Zinc

 Oysters

-You may not be able to include them in your diet on a regular basis, but oysters are the richest food in zinc.
+You may not be able to include them in your diet on a regular basis, but oysters are the food richest in Zinc.

 Zinc | % DDR | Calories | Total fat | Hydrates | Proteins |